 3. Don’t wear navy and black together

-Do you ever watch Billions?
-The entire cast wears navy and black.
-They look modern and sharp.
+Did you ever see that show Billions?
+The entire cast (yes, everyone!) wore navy and black.
+They looked modern and sharp.

 4. Always match your belt, bag and shoes